 This image is looking down into the turret basket, with the front of the hull at the bottom.
 The directional arrow on the slip ring always pointed to the hull front, helping to orient the turret crew.
 Th floor escape hatch can be seen at the bottom left.
 A. Air cleaner.
 B. Loader's seat.
 C. Slip ring.
 D. Directional arrow.
 E. Gunner's seat.
 F. Conduit tunnel.
 G. Turret basket phone box.
 H. Traversing mechanism.
 I. Fire extinguisher--inside control.
 (Picture from TM 9-724 Light Tank T9E1.)

-The right side of the gun mount is labeled in this picture.
+The right side of the combination gun mount is labeled in this picture.
 (Picture from TM 9-250 37-mm Gun M6, Mounted in Combat Vehicles.)

 The right rear of the gun mount is detailed with the weapons absent.
 (Picture from TM 9-724 Light Tank T9E1.)